PS/2 port: Latency of mice

-USB mice send data more quickly than PS/2 mice because standard USB mice are polled at a default rate of 125 hertz while standard PS/2 mice send interrupts at a default rate of 100 Hz when they have data to send to the computer.
-However, PS2 mice and keyboards are favored by many gamers because they essentially have zero latency through the port.
-There is no "polling" needed by the OS.
-The device notifies the OS when it's time to receive a packet of data from it.
+USB mice send data more quickly than PS/2 mice because standard USB mice are polled at a default rate of 125 Hz while standard PS/2 mice send interrupts at a default rate of 100 Hz when they have data to send to the computer.

 Also, USB mice do not cause the USB controller to interrupt the system when they have no status change to report according to the USB HID specification's default profile for mice.
-Both PS/2 and USB allow the sample rate to be overridden, with PS/2 supporting a sampling rate of up to 200 Hz and USB supporting a polling rate up to 1 kHz as long as the mouse runs at full-speed USB speeds or higher.
+Both PS/2 and USB allow the sample rate to be overridden, with PS/2 supporting a sampling rate of up to 200 Hz and USB supporting a polling rate up to 1 kHz as long as the mouse runs at full-speed USB speeds or higher, while USB 2.0 capable devices can support up to 8 kHz polling rates.

 USB key rollover limitations

 The USB HID keyboard interface requires that it explicitly handle key rollover, with the full HID keyboard class supporting n-key rollover.
 However, the USB boot keyboard class (designed to allow the BIOS to easily provide a keyboard in the absence of OS USB HID support) only allows 6-key rollover.
 Some keyboard peripherals support only the latter class, and some OSes may fail to switch to using the full HID keyboard class with a device after boot.